wp-plugins/dropbox-backup/readme.txt

 == Installation ==

-1. Upload the plugin folder `DropBox Backup` to the `/wp-content/plugins/` directory of your WordPress installation.
+1. Upload the plugin folder `Dropbox Backup` to the `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the `Plugins` menu in WordPress